parsevalbtc/libbitcoin-system-wiki/Type-Constraints-Unraveled.md

     return false;
 }
 ```
-The above `is_negative` templates reduce to the following.
+These reduce to the following.
 ```cpp
 // if (std::numeric_limits<Integer>::is_integer && std::numeric_limits<Integer>::is_signed)
 template <typename Integer, bool=true>